 Multicast Address – The client systems that are interested in participating in the MSU process need to join this multicast address.

-TransactionID – Randomly generated number which uniquely represents one MSU cycle and MUST be same as generated in connection message..
+TransactionID – Randomly generated number which uniquely represents one MSU cycle and MUST be same as generated in connection message.

 Port Number – The client systems that are interested in participating in the MSU process need to listen on this port to receive multicast messages.